AdamLShaw/pubstyle/README.md

 # pubstyle
 Matplotlib settings and wrapper functions for close to publication quality figures.
 Tries to replicate my preferred style of using Adobe Illustrator to beautify figures, and gets 90% of the way there.
+Sets all font sizes, line widths, tick styles etc to publication quality.

 ## Installation
 Enter the repo root directory, and run ```pip install .``` (it is recommended to do so in a fresh conda environment if errors occur) - alternatively, you can just copy the functions you care about out of the "core.py" but this will miss some stylistic things.
 Import like ```import pubstyle as ps```